ALX-TH/pzem004t-esp32/README.md

 ```

 ## How its works
 Script connects to MQTT server and subscribe for updates on configured topic.
-When new message received script creates payload for InfluxDB from message payload.
+When new message received script creates payload for InfluxDB/Prometheus from message payload.
 During processing messege scripts can add information about energy tariff to payload, please check example in example.app.yaml at config directory.

 ## Stack